7 Crucial Things You Need to Know About WHMIS

 Is WHMIS training mandatory in Ontario?

-If you are in Ontario, it’s crucial to ensure everyone in your company has a WHMIS certificate now.
-From April 1, 2024, to March 31, 2025, the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) will be conducting focused inspections to ensure compliance with the Workplace Hazardous Materials Information System (WHMIS).
+If you are in Ontario, it’s crucial to ensure you have your WHMIS certificate now.
+From April 1, 2025, to March 31, 2026.
+The Ministry of Labour, Immigration, Training and Skills Development (MLITSD) will conduct focused inspections to ensure compliance with the Exposure to Chemical Agents Regulations.

 Can you take WHMIS online for free?